gazachmad/boxbilling/readme.md

 - Clone this repository into `boxbilling` folder
 - Make necessary server config changes on `docker` folder
-- Make necessary config changes on `public/bb-config.php` files
+- Make necessary config changes on `bb-config.php` files
 - Copy your own boxbilling SQL data to `docker/mysql/init/01.sql`
 - Go back to `boxbilling` folder and run `docker-compose up -d`
 - First run will a bit long because we are building docker images and seed our initial database.
 But subsequence run will be fast.